PeppeL-G/bagawork/docs/src/routes/(default)/documentation/app/+page.md

 	THE_CONSTANT_NAME = "The constant value"

-	theVariableNAME = "The variable value"
+	theVariableName = "The variable value"

 	theMethodName(){